 - Face shield for CPR rescue breathing

-What is Narcan®?
+What is Narcan® (naloxone)?

 Narcan® Nasal Spray (naloxone) is a medicine used for the treatment of a known or suspected opioid overdose.
 Naloxone may counteract the life-threatening effects of an opioid overdose.
 Naloxone knocks opioids and heroin off the brain’s opioid receptors, reversing the effects of the opioid and allowing the person to breathe again.
 To learn more about this opioid overdose medication, visit the product website at narcan.com.
 Use Narcan® Nasal Spray in accordance with the Instructions for Use.

-Signs of an opioid overdose
+What are signs of an opioid overdose?

 Any of the following are signs of an overdose:

 - Face is clammy to touch and has lost color.
 Center part of eyes are very small (sometimes called “pinpoint pupils”).